ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

 ### Why reproducibility? ###

 I believe that openness and ease of reproduction are two very important concepts that build a foundation of trust under the dissemination of knowledge.
-You can always consume the end result of my project, that is what most people do.
+You can always consume only the end result of my project by reading the Medium posts.
 However, there may be people who want to be able to re-create my analysis steps one by one.
 This is the reason why this project was built with reproducibility in mind.

 ### Methods of reproduction ###